Chattanooga Festival of

 Click Here to Add a Title

-Chattanooga Festival of Black Arts & Ideas
+4th Annual Chattanooga Festival of Black Arts & Ideas

-Food, Crafts, Vendors and Discussions
+Food, Crafts, Vendors and Discussions Panels

 What our customers are saying

-“The first and most important outcome I want the festival to achieve is to awaken the greater Chattanooga community to the broad spectrum of exemplary work by Black artists in our own back yard,” Mr. Morris says.
-“This celebration will allow other ethnicities to better understand and embrace the concept that while these works of art may be created Black people and reflective of the Black condition, they more importantly speak to the human condition in ways that only the arts can do.”
+“The first and most important outcome I want the festival to achieve is to awaken the Greater Chattanooga community to the broad spectrum of exemplary work by Black artists in our own backyard.
+This celebration will allow other ethnicities to better understand and embrace the concept that while these works of art may be created by Black people and reflective of the Black condition, they more importantly speak to the human condition

 Ricardo "Ric" Morris